top of page

 I never thought I’d love shooting weddings.
 Five years ago it was just a way to make a little extra cash on the side of my 9-5.

-In those early days as a Portland photographer, my methods for finding clients were, frankly, less than stellar.
-I relied on cheap lead-generation techniques that often matched me with couples who weren't a good fit.
+In my early days as a Portland photographer, my methods for finding clients were less than stellar.
+I relied on cheap lead-generation tools that often matched me with couples who weren't a good fit.
 I went into those early jobs stressed, unprepared, and with no systems or processes in place to back me up.

 But at the end of the day I’m also a sucker for digital portraits and photo print, so I love an additional digital gallery to give clients more options for printing photos or getting wall art.
 I still rely on digital for major events of the wedding day, like group shots, the ceremony and first kiss.
 Shooting both digitally and with film is the insurance that no matter what happens, your wedding day will be covered.